DylanMartin2523/cs326-final-omega/docs/final.md

 # Omega
 ## Fall 2020
 ## Overview
+Our application Global Warming lets people see the information about global warming and some of the impacts that it could make to our society.
+There is also a forum where people will be able to converse about the current state and where the world can go from here.
+There are accounts that let each person post and comment in the forum page.
+Finally there is a feedback page that can be used to help us make sure the website is working and for any suggestions that come our way.
+The feedback can also let users message us if they are having any other problems with their account or other things that may occur.

 ## Team Members
 Dylan Martin: DylanMartin2523
+Brent Kohl: bkohl33

 ## User Interface
 ### Persistent Side Bar